Dynamic Pacing for Real-time Satellite Traffic: Methods

 \section{Methods}

 Figure~\ref{fig:architecture} describes our system's workflow.
 First, an initial queue policy is deployed on client devices.
 Second, we collect telemetry logs generated from these user videoconferencing calls.
-Client logs are then transferred to a central server for processing where state-action pairs are extracted.
-Third, we cluster the resulting state-action pairs based on the number and frequency of observed handovers per videoconferencing segment.
+Client logs are then transferred to a central server and processed to extract pairs of queue policy actions and their corresponding network state variables (e.g., handover metrics).
+Third, we cluster the resulting state-action pairs based on the number and frequency of observed handovers per decision interval.
 The target management policy is then constructed by labeling each cluster with the queue limit that produced the highest call quality.
 This process generates state-action pairs that reflect the experiences of a dynamic queue management policy (\ref{sec:methods_data_collection}).
-Third, our system is then trained to imitate this target policy (\ref{sec:methods_architecture}).
-Lastly, the learned policy is deployed on client devices.
+Lastly, our system learns to imitate the target policy from these offline logs (\ref{sec:methods_architecture}) and subsequently deployed on client devices.
 We describe our implementation in Section~\ref{sec:methods_policy_deployment}.